tobias-weiss-ai-xr/opendesk-edu/docs/migrations.md

 #### Pre-upgrade to versions ≥ v1.14.0

-##### Potential restart: OX Connector may get into crash loop

-**Target group:** All deployments using OX App Suite

-**Context:** After upgrade deployments, the OX Connector Pod may enter a CrashLoopBackOff state.

-**Required action**

-- Monitor the OX Connector Pod once the upgrade deployment has completed.
-- If the pod is stuck in CrashLoopBackOff, delete it manually to trigger a fresh restart.

 ##### Updated helmfile behaviour: Remove default MASTER_PASSWORD

 **Target group:** All deployments that do not have set a `MASTER_PASSWORD` yet